jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 Philosophies often live past their live expectancy.
 Only when the people become player gods do we get to choose which we like best.
-Let's see how our ancestors on Main Street won their battles, so we can honour their legacy an upgrade our sociey today.
+Let's see how our ancestors on Main Street won their battle against noble kings, so we can honour their legacy and upgrade our sociey today.

 ![Treaty of Paris](https://en.wikipedia.org/wiki/File:Treaty_of_Paris_by_Benjamin_West_1783.jpg)